reedwan/little-giving-journal/content/posts/ghazali/index.md

 And also, "Charity closes seventy gates of evil."
 (Tabarani)

-And again, "Charity is a mystery that extinguishes the wrath of Allah."
+And again, "Charity in secret extinguishes the wrath of Allah."
 (Tabarani)

 And also, "The one who gives from his wealth does not have a reward more excellent than the one who accepts [it] out of need."
 (Tabarani) It may be that what is meant here is someone who accepts charity in order to stave off his needs and so better devote himself to his religion.
 In that case, he would be equal to the one who gives charity for the sake of his religion.